 In the shot on the left, I have centered the elephant in the middle of the frame.
 While in the shot on the right I followed the Rule of Thirds and positioned the elephant in the right third of my shot.
 Judge for yourself as to which of the two photographs is more visually appealing.

 If you are going to remember just one of these photography tips for safaris, my hope is that you remember this one.
 The cardinal rule for wildlife photography is to always focus on the eyes of the animals you are shooting.
 Instead of just firing pictures when you see an animal, wait for the animal to look your way and then make sure you set your focus on their eyes.

 By focusing on the animal’s eyes, you are giving the viewer of your pictures the perception that the animals are looking thru the photograph and at them.
 This creates much more captivating pictures than pictures where the animals are looking away.
 This is especially important when you are taking a closeup shot of an animal, as we did here with this shot of a lioness in the Serengeti National Park in Tanzania.

 Don’t Miss the Golden and Blue Hours

-One of the best ways that you can enhance the appeal of your photographs is to take your pictures during the Golden and Blue Hours of the day.
-I am not trying to discourage you from taking pictures during other times of the day, but the light during these periods is soft and the pictures you take will really grab your viewer’s attention.
+One of the best ways to enhance your photographs is to take them during the Golden and Blue Hours.
+I am not trying to discourage you from taking pictures during other times of the day.
+However, the light during these periods is soft and the pictures you take will really grab your viewer’s attention.

 Don’t Forget the People

-The final tip that I have for you is an easy tip to forget when you are surrounded by such amazing wildlife, like you can be when you are on safari in Africa.
-Don’t forget to include the people you are with in your shots.
+The final photography tip for safaris that I have for you is an easy tip to forget when you are surrounded by such amazing wildlife, like you can be when you are on safari in Africa.
+Don’t forget to include the people you are within your shots.
 Too often we get too fixated on taking great pictures of the animals that we forget to include our loved ones in the shots.